wenslo/anime/README.md

 ---
 - 2016-7-12 23:38:37
 - Add the details display function
-- Add interceptor for the login.Nake it the default page for home page.
+- Add interceptor for the login.Make it the default page for home page.